-While it is fun to own a swimming pool, it does come with a need for regular maintenance to remain clean.
+While owning a swimming pool is fun, it needs regular maintenance to remain clean.

-No matter how well you take care of your pool, the waterline pool tiles may still be vulnerable to stains and muck accumulation.
+No matter how well you care for your pool, the waterline pool tiles may still be vulnerable to stains and muck accumulation.
 Although frequent cleaning is necessary to maintain your pool, these stains and grime accumulation may require more work.

 So, here are a few tips and tricks on how to clean swimming pool tiles effectively.